ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 localPlayer.privateNetworkedDataChangedEvent:Connect(OnPrivateDataChanged)
 ```

 The function `OnPrivateDataChanged` is the handler you use to connect to the `privateNetworkedDataChangedEvent` event.
-This event is called anytime the players private networked data has changed when set on the server.
+This event is called anytime the player's private networked data has changed when set on the server.
 This is handy because you can respond to any data change easily.

 ```lua linenums="1"
 for i, key in ipairs(localPlayer:GetPrivateNetworkedDataKeys()) do